Discipline: Literature – fiction

 Region: New York, NY

-MacDowell fellowships: 2001, 2002, 2023
+MacDowell Fellowships: 2001, 2002, 2023, 2023

-Cruz is the founder and Editor of Aster(ix) Journal, a transnational feminist literary and arts journal that centers works by people of color.
-She also teaches at the University of Pittsburgh.
-She is at work on several new projects including a children’s book, Angelica and La Guira (Kokila Press), and two new novels, one set in Turin, Italy and the other in Washington Heights, NY.
+She is at work on several new projects including a children’s book, Angelica and La Guira (Kokila Press) and two new novels, one set in Turin, Italy and the other in Washington Heights.
+Cruz is the founder and editor of Aster(ix) Journal, a transnational feminist literary and arts journal that centers works by people of color.

-Cruz attended numerous writing residencies, including Yaddo, MacDowell, Siena Art Institute, Art Omi, La Napoule Foundation, The Camargo Foundation, and Fundacion Valparaiso, all of which made it possible for her to travel regularly to Europe and around the United States.
+Cruz has attended numerous writing residencies, including Yaddo, MacDowell, Siena Art Institute, Art Omi, La Napoule Foundation, The Camargo Foundation, and Fundacion Valparaiso, all of which made it possible for her to travel regularly to Europe and around the United States.

 At MacDowell in 2001, Cruz finished her novel, Soledad, started work on a second novel, and worked on a short story.
 During her 2002 residency, she worked on the second novel.
+During her 2023 residencies, she worked on her fifth novel and photographs as part of her research.

 Studios

-Angie Cruz worked in the Heyward studio.
+Angie Cruz worked in the Irving Fine studio.

 Learn more